 The drug is easily absorbed in the gastrointestinal tract and after 1.5 hours its maximum accumulation in the blood is observed.

-Properties and advantages of the drug
+Properties and benefits of the drug

-Prednisone for status asthmaticus
+Prednisolone for status asthmaticus

 Tablet form